Maghnie/docs/developers/api-documentation/guides-and-tutorials/setpoints-and-schedules.md

 If an error occurs on any stage for any reason, the whole setpoint write operation fails.
 No recovery action is taken, i.e., it is left to the user to ensure that the system is in the desired state.

-Once a setpoint is successfully written, it remains active until it is overwritten by a another setpoint.
+Once a setpoint is successfully written, it remains active until it is overwritten by another setpoint.
 In other words, a written setpoint never expires on its own and is never reset automatically.

 In summary, setpoints are single one-shot best-effort low-overhead irrevocable write operations.
 They are fast and easy to use.